-ARTICLE 17: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$250,000, or any other amount, for the purpose of purchasing and equipping a six wheel dump truck with plow and sander, including any and all incidental and related costs, or to pass any vote or votes in relation thereto.
+ARTICLE 17.
+MOVED: That the Town vote to appropriate the sum of \$250,000 for the purpose of purchasing and equipping a six wheel dump truck with plow and sander, including any and all incidental and related costs, said sum to be raised from the Town Capital Stabilization Fund.

-(Department of Public Works Request)
+PASSED/TWO-THIRDS MAJORITY VOTE

-- ARTICLE 18: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$75,000, or any other amount, for the following Town projects and any and all incidental and related costs, or to pass any vote or votes in relation thereto. - A. \$25,000 Unsafe Unhealthy Buildings - B. \$25,000 for Unexpected Engineering Services - C. \$25,000 for Bid/Project Overrun a Building Assessment and Capital Plan Study, including any and all incidental and related costs, or to pass any vote or votes in relation thereto.
+ARTICLE 18.
+MOVED: That the Town vote to appropriate the sum of \$75,000 for the following Town projects and any and all incidental and related costs, said sum to be raised from Taxation.

-(Town Administrator and CIC Requests)
+- A. \$25,000 Unsafe Unhealthy Buildings

+- B. \$25,000 for Unexpected Engineering Services

+- C. \$25,000 for Bid/Project Overrun

-ARTICLE 19: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$50,000, or any other amount, for the purpose of
+ARTICLE 19.
+MOVED: That the Town vote to appropriate the sum of \$50,000 for the purpose of a Building Assessment and Capital Plan Study, including any and all incidental and related costs, said sum to be raised from Free Cash.

-(CIC Request)

-ARTICLE 20: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$32,500, or any other amount, for the purpose of a Phase II Environmental Study for 500 Avenue A, including any and all incidental and related costs, or to pass any vote or votes in relation thereto.
+ARTICLE 20.
+MOVED: That the Town vote to appropriate the sum of \$32,500 for the purpose of a Phase II Environmental Study for 500 Avenue A, including any and all incidental and related costs, said sum to be raised from Free Cash.